Discovering dynamic laws from observations: the case of self-propelled, interacting colloids: The Graph Neural Network

 \section{The Graph Neural Network}

-\CV{To start with}, the systems we focus on are in the overdamped regime (Brownian dynamics), where inertia is neglected and viscous forces dominate the dynamics.
-In this limit, the deterministic equation of motion for particle $i$ simplifies to $\dot{\vec{x}}_i \propto \vec{F}_i$.
-For this reason, in the following, we will alternatively refer to forces or velocities, since they are related by the Stoke's law (see appendix \ref{methods_gnn} for more details).
-All forces acting on each particle -- represented by $\vec{F}$ -- can be of different nature, such as inter-particle interactions, external conservative fields or active forces.
+We start focusing on systems in the overdamped regime (Brownian dynamics), where inertia is neglected and viscous forces dominate the dynamics.
+For this reason, in the following, we will alternatively refer to forces or velocities, since they are related by the Stoke's law (see appendix section \ref{sec:methods_gnn} for more details).
+In this limit, the deterministic equation of motion for particle $i$ simplifies to $\dot{\vec{x}}_i \propto \vec{F}_i$, where $\vec{F}_i$ represents the combination of all forces acting on particle $i$, which can be of different nature, such as inter-particle interactions, external conservative fields or active forces.
 Active forces model different mechanisms of self-propulsion, where particles (such as bacteria or Janus particles) extract energy from the environment and use it for self-propelling.
-Our goal is to disentangle and learn the different forces acting on the particles from their trajectories.
-These forces can be later used to predict the dynamics of a new group of particles or to understand the physics governing the dynamics of the system.
+Although in few simple cases some of the forces could be estimated with other methods -- in diluted cases, the active force can be inferred directly from the average velocity --, the goal of ActiveNet is to disentangle each of the forces directly from the particles' trajectories in situations where several forces are acting together.
+Once they are learned, these forces can be later on used to predict the dynamics of a new set of particles or to understand the physics governing the dynamics of the system.

 Learning to predict the dynamics of active particles can be achieved using a broad range of machine-learning models.
 For example, one could use a Deep Neural Network (DNN) that takes the positions and internal orientations of all particles as inputs ($3 N$ degrees of freedom for a $2$D system) and predicts velocities ($2N$ degrees of freedom for the same 2D system).
-Training this model would be very challenging, and even if successful, would lead to a highly-dimensional nonlinear function $\vec{f}(\vec{c}_1, \dots, \vec{c}_N): \mathbb{R}^{3N} \to \mathbb{R}^{2N}$, where $\vec{c}_i$ is the coordinate vector of particle $i$ (position and orientation).
+Training this model would be very challenging, and even if successful, would lead to a high-dimensional nonlinear function $\vec{f}(\vec{c}_1, \dots, \vec{c}_N): \mathbb{R}^{3N} \to \mathbb{R}^{2N}$, where $\vec{c}_i$ is the coordinate vector of particle $i$ (position and orientation).
 Even though this network could predict the system's dynamics, it presents two main drawbacks: (i) it cannot be easily applied to a system with a different (varying) number of particles, (ii) there is no guarantee (probably not possible in most cases) that we can use this method to disentangle and extract all forces controlling the dynamics of individual particles, \textit{e.g.} the active and inter-particle forces.